Joeavaikath/Joeavaikath.github.io/README.md

 Alright, let me list out stuff I want on my user page:

 - Big banner with my name, subscripted links to my profiles on:
   - LinkedIn
   - GitHub
 - My internships
 - Acadamic Info
 - Language/Tool knowledge levels
 - Projects
 - Awards/Events Participated in
 - Optionally:
- -A summary section?
+  - A summary section?
 This should immediately follow my banner

  Content wise that would do.
 Heck, I could easily type that info out.
 Whats challenging is designing a good HTML template.